csamuel6/6310_P3/README.md

 3.	cd into the folder that holds the source code
 4.	cd into the src folder
 5. Run the following command from the terminal: javac -d bin/src/EarthSim/*.java
-6. Then run this command: java -cp -g -p -t
+6. Then run this command: java -cp ./bin EarthSim.Demo -g -p -t